RopB transcriptional regulator: N-Terminal

-The N- terminal domain consists of amino acids 1-56 and is an amino terminal responsible DNA-binding and is a key mediator in the linkage between the C-terminal domain of the opposite dimer.
+The N-terminal domain consists of amino acids 1-56 and is an amino terminal responsible for DNA-binding and is a key mediator in the linkage between the C-terminal domain of the opposite dimer.
 The dimer interface II has its I255 side chain located in the N-terminal.

 C-Terminal

 The C-terminal domain, also known as ropB-CTD, is a carboxy terminalligand-binding domain made of amino acids 56–280.
 RopB-CTD houses 5 TPR motifs and attaches to the SIP peptide in the innermost part of the SIP binding pocket in a sequence-specific manner without induction of polymerization.

 TPR domain

 The tetratricopeptide repeat domain provides the concave surface necessitated for SIP recognition.
 RopB-CTD houses 5 stacked TPR motifs, each having sets of paired antiparallel helices that aid in the formation of a concave inner pathway and a convex exterior.
-The base of the recognition site is constructed by α6 and α8 helices [See Also: alpha helix], while the supporting walls are constructed from helices α2, and α12.
-The exterior portion of the recognition site is flanked by asparagines N152 and N192 thus providing a ridge of support for the peptide-protein complex.
+The base of the recognition site is constructed by alpha helices α6 and α8, while the supporting walls are constructed from helices α2, and α12.
+The exterior portion of the recognition site is flanked by asparagines N152 and N192, thus providing a ridge of support for the peptide-protein complex.